Roymaniac/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `tail -1 < iacta >> iacta` to duplicate the last line of `iacta` file

 Use `find -name "*.js" -type f -delete` to delete all regular `.js` files extension present in cwd and subdirectory

+Use `find . -type d ! -path . -print | wc -l` count number directories and subdirectories in cwd